Heshan-Qiu/Heshan-Qiu/README.md

 ### - 🤔 I’m seeking a job in New Zealand
 - 🌱 I’m currently learning React, React Native, Azure, .Net Core, etc.
 - 😄 Pronouns: Coding is Fun!
-- 📫 How to reach me: Email: heshan.chiu@gmail.com  LinkedIn: www.linkedin.com/in/heshan-qiu
+- 📫 How to reach me: Email: heshan.chiu@gmail.com, LinkedIn: www.linkedin.com/in/heshan-qiu, Medium: medium.com/@heshan.qiu

 <!--
 **Heshan-Qiu/Heshan-Qiu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.